- Sermon Notes

 APPL – But notice Joshua became weak and Israel began to falter when Moses became weary of holding up the staff, not so with Jesus Christ.

 Matthew 16:18, . . . upon this rock I will build My church; and the gates of Hades will not overpower it.

-- With both hands, Moses elevated the staff over the battlefield.
+2. With both hands, Moses elevated the staff of God over the battlefield.

-- For the believer, the raising of the staff is a picture of humility and dependence upon God.
+b.
+For the believer, raising the staff is a picture of humility and dependence upon God.

 a.
-But unlike Moses, Jesus does not need the archangels Michael and Gabriel, to steady His arms after a long day of prayer.
+But unlike Moses, Jesus does not need the archangels, Michael and Gabriel, to steady His arms after a long day of spiritual warfare.

 b.
-Jesus never grows weary of interceding for us.
+Jesus never grows weary of praying for us.

 Hebrews 7:25, Hence, also, He is able to save forever those who draw near to God through Him, since He always lives to make intercession for them.

-- After the victory, God told Moses to write the account of this battle and victory in a book as a memorial so that Joshua and Israel would never forget that what Amalek started God would ultimately finish.
+4. After the victory, God told Moses to write the account of the battle and victory in a book as a memorial so that Joshua and Israel would never forget that what Amalek started God would finish.

 5. Then, Moses built an altar so that Israel may offer thanksgiving and worship to the Lord for the victory.